-Holland Michigan - A Great Vacation Spot
+Holland Michigan - A Destination That You Will Remember

 Why should you take a Holland, Michigan vacation?
 The answer is that Holland has just about everything.
 You'll find specialty shops, a Lake Michigan beach, a Michigan State Campground, a lighthouse, windmill, a dutch village, tulip farm and the downtown streets are a visual treat.
 The downtown area is full of tulips in the spring and annual flowers in the summer.

 If you arrive early in May, you will see what Holland is best known for, their tulip festival.
 The streets are lined with tulips in bloom.
 Included with the festival is a Saturday morning parade with floats, all with the tulip theme.
 You may never see as many tulips in your life again.
 A small carnival is also offered and you can take a tour of their tulip farm.

 At the tulip farm you can choose from specialty bulbs and plants.
 The variety is huge, so if you are collector like me, you can choose from bulbs you don't see elsewhere.
 Also included are Dutch food treats, Dutch shoes, and lots of Dutch trinkets.

 Don't miss the windmill.
 It is a real operating windmill that was shipped from Holland.
 The windmill is 250 years old and even has a bullet hole in it from World War II.
 You can buy flour that is milled there.
 A tour of the windmill is included.
 You'll also enjoy flower gardens, a small operating dutch farm, a play park and a picnic area and shops.

 I enjoyed browsing the downtown shops in Holland.
 You'll find a candy shop, yarn shop, ladies clothing and many more specialty items.
 The downtown is beautiful and has heated sidewalks in the winter.
 Flowers are everywhere, special scuptures, and clean, clean, outdoor areas.